JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 5 Geli Raubal - victim of psychological abuse

+Context: Hitler's niece, Geli Raubal, was subjected to his "intense psychological pressure" and "domineering possessiveness," effectively becoming a prisoner in his apartment.
+Desperate to escape his clutches, she committed suicide in September 1931, an act driven by the "vice of her uncle's clammy possessiveness."

 • ΔOS = -1.00 (Suicide driven by despair)
 • VSA = 0.58
 • Tc = 1.00